Xre0uS/MultiDump/README.md

 If `--procdump` is used, `ProcDump.exe` will be writtern to disk to dump LSASS.

+In cmd, `--procdump` _must_ be used, or it will fail per [#5](https://github.com/Xre0uS/MultiDump/issues/5), recommend to always use powerhsell if possible.

 In remote mode, MultiDump connects to the handler's listener.

 ```bash